raspberrypilearning/apple-vs-tomato/en/step_1.md

 ---

 - This project uses a technology called 'machine learning'.
 Machine learning systems are trained using a large amount of data﻿.
-- Our projects do not require you to create an account or log in.
-For our projects, the image examples you use to make the model are only stored temporarily in your browser (only on your machine).
+- This project does not require you to create an account or log in.
+For this project, the image examples you use to make the model are only stored temporarily in your browser (only on your machine).
 - No images from your webcam are sent to this website or any other website.

 --- /collapse ---

 --- collapse ---